1. Digital Health Apps/Software

 • If a health care professional was found liable of a damage (or injury) which was caused by a fault or inaccuracy with the software or the final product/app, the health care professional could have a recovery right to seek damages from the software producer, unless the agreement between them stablished a limitation (such as an “as it is” clause).
 Accordingly, clauses regarding liabilities and liability waivers should be carefully drafted when commercialising digital health products/apps.

-Medical devices
+Medical devices regulation

 According to Royal Legislative Decree No. 1/2015 on medicines and medical devices, national health authorities can carry out periodic inspections to verify compliance with its provisions.
-The infringement of this provisions could entail: (i) the adoption of precautionary measures; and (ii) sanctions.
+The infringement of this provisions could entail: (i) the adoption of precautionary measures; and (ii) penalties.

 In cases of serious or very serious infringements, the sanction will be published in the corresponding official journal, and in cases of very serious infringements, the corresponding authority could order the temporary closing of the corresponding installation for up to 5 years.